RepreZen/API-CodeFlow-Spring-Boot/README.md

 ```

 # Work in Progress
-# Instructions: How to create a working API for a PetStore uin three easy steps
+# How to create a working API for a PetStore in three easy steps.
-Start with the master branch.
+Start with the `start` branch (`git checkout start`).
 It's empty.
 ## Step 1: Design your API in OpenAPI
 For simplicity, we use the already existing "Expanded Pet Store" example project.
 <TBD>